|These beautiful photos of Moroccan women are offered for sale in the souk.|

 Becoming a seasoned traveler doesn’t make us exempt from learning.
 At every turn we learn, we adapt, we remain open to new ideas and experiences and we kick ourselves for those times when we “should have” known better.
 But, it’s all a part of the process.

 |More beautiful giant oranges.|

 After all, in most people’s daily lives, they glean new knowledge and new experiences simply from living.
 The only difference for us, is the frequent change in our surroundings, offering new opportunities to stimulate our brains, our senses, all the while opening our hearts to new people, new ways of life, new cultures, and new scenery.

 Many of you have or have had these same opportunities while being rooted in the homes and towns to which you’ve become familiar.
 The difference for us is the familiarity part.
 We don’t have a familiarity to any great extent.
 Although, in certain locals, we’ve felt as if “we’re home” when returning from outings.
 I imagine that those of you who have closely followed us, know exactly where those places were.

 I must admit that we look forward to that familiarity, even for short periods.
 It adds so much to the experience.
 Does that mean that we’re longing to be settled?
 Not at all.
 We love this vagabond lifestyle even though at times it’s not ideal.
 But, isn’t that life anyway?

-Today, we’re stay in.
+Today, we’re staying in.
 Going out into the crowds and dining out has worn thin.
-We can easily depend on entertaining ourselves staying in while reading, writing, listening to pod casts and chatting with each other.
+We can easily depend on entertaining ourselves staying in while reading, writing, listening to podcasts, and chatting with each other.

 Photo from one year ago today, May 7, 2013: